 The publication has two parts, both of which deal with contextualisation of humanitarian standards to urban situations:

 - A narrative with numerous case studies exploring various urban contexts and ways to adapt Sphere standards.

 - A checklist guiding practitioners in their choice of standards and adaptation of the supporting indicators and actions.

-The new guide is available in English, French and Spanish.
-An Arabic-language version will be ready in the coming weeks.
+The new guide is available in Arabic, English, French and Spanish.

 The development of Using the Sphere Standards in Urban Settings was supported by an advisory group made up of experienced practitioners who provided most of the case studies.